Criminal Lawyer, DUI Offences, Family Law, Conveyancing, Wills and Estate Planning, Commercial Law

 The act also provides a "Defence" to this charge as follows:

-It is a defence to a prosecution for an offence under section 9 (1A) if the defendant proves that, at the time the defendant did the act referred to in section 9 (1A) (a) or (b), the presence in the defendant's blood of the novice range prescribed concentration of alcohol was not caused (in whole or in part) by any of the following:
+S.110(9): It is a defence to a prosecution for an offence against subsection (1) if the defendant proves to the court’s satisfaction that, at the time the defendant engaged in the conduct that is alleged to have contravened the subsection, the presence in the defendant’s breath or blood of the novice range prescribed concentration of alcohol was not caused (in whole or in part) by any of the following:

 For further information on these offences contact us at Proctor & Associates - Accredited Specialists in Criminal Law.